judgels/judgels/docs/operator/uriel/scope.rst

 To enable registration, enable **Registration** module.
 In the module configuration, you can specify registration start and end times, and the maximum number of allowed registrants.
 By default, a registered user can automatically join the contest when the contest starts, unless you enable the **Manual Approval** option in the module configuration.

+If you want to gather users' organizations or institutions in the contest, simply enable **Organization** as well.
+Then, when a user registers, they must provide their organization.

 Public without registration
 ***************************